mrdoob/three.js/threejs/lessons/threejs-webvr-point-to-select.md

-Title: Three.js WebVR - 3DOF Point to Select
+Title: Three.js VR - 3DOF Point to Select
 Description: How to implement 3DOF Point to Select.
-TOC: WebVR - Point To Select
+TOC: VR - Point To Select

 **NOTE: The examples on this page require a VR capable device with a pointing device.
 Without one they won't work.
 See [this article](threejs-webvr.html) as to why**

-In the [previous article](threejs-webvr-look-to-select.html) we went over a very simple WebVR example where we let the user choose things by pointing via looking.
+In the [previous article](threejs-webvr-look-to-select.html) we went over a very simple VR example where we let the user choose things by pointing via looking.
 In this article we will take it one step further and let the user choose with a pointing device